INCLUDEPICTURE in Microsoft Word Mail Merge

 More voodoo magic

-1. If you type Alt-F9 (Option-Fn-F9 on Mac), the «variables» in the document turn into their underlying representation: «Field1» turns into { MERGEFIELD Field1 } It’s editable text.
+1. If you type Alt-F9 Ctl-F9 (Option-Fn-F9 on Mac), the «variables» in the document turn into their underlying representation: «Field1» turns into { MERGEFIELD Field1 } It’s editable text.

 2. Don’t do it.
 It’ll leads to tears.
 But at least you can see how these are formatted.